The Neukom Institute Literary Arts Award in Playwriting

 In an effort to understand, promote, and honor the convergence of art, science, and real life, The Neukom Institute for Computational Science at Dartmouth announced in late 2017 the establishment of the Neukom Institute Literary Arts Awards, a global award program to honor creative works around speculative fiction.
 The program includes three distinct categories, including one specifically for playwriting.
 The Neukom Institute is dedicated to supporting and inspiring computational work, and the Literary Arts Awards is part of the Institute's initiative to explore the ways in which computational ideas have an impact on society.

 The annual award comes with a $5,000 honorarium; winning plays are also workshopped in a two-stage development process over the course of the subsequent year.
-Staged reading performances take place as part of the Department of Theater's annual summer VoxFest residency and during New Works Now, the annual January festival of new plays at Northern Stage, a LORT-D theater in White River Junction, VT led by Artistic Director and Dartmouth Professor Carol Dunne.
+Staged reading performances will also take place.

 Submitting your work